YukiAbyss/s3-demo/README.md

 ```

 ### Object Version Control
-Version control, as its name suggests, uses version control to control it.
-Its advantage is that when deleting an object, it is not physically deleted, but a mark is placed on the deletion.
-Therefore, if the file is deleted by an operation other than the user, it can be restored through version control.
+Version control, as the name suggests, is to use version control to control it.
+Its advantage is that when deleting an object, it is not physically deleted, but a mark is placed on the deleted place.
+Therefore, if a file is deleted by an accidental operation, it can be restored through version control.

 If the user is overwriting this object, it is actually creating a new version of this object.